aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheHostMonitoringPlugin.md

 ## Enhanced Failure Monitoring

-The figure that follows shows a simplified Enhanced Failure Monitoring (EFM) workflow.
-Enhanced Failure Monitoring is a feature available from the Host Monitoring Plugin.
+The following figure shows a simplified Enhanced Failure Monitoring (EFM) workflow.
+EFM is a feature available from the Host Monitoring Plugin.
 The Host Monitoring Plugin periodically checks the connected database instance's health or availability.
 If a database instance is determined to be unhealthy, the connection will be aborted.
 The Host Monitoring Plugin uses the [Enhanced Failure Monitoring Parameters](#enhanced-failure-monitoring-parameters) and a database instance's responsiveness to determine whether a instance is healthy.

 <div style="text-align:center"><img src="../../images/enhanced_failure_monitoring_diagram.png"/></div>